xinzhan/core-services.en/help/interface/triggers.md

 ---
 # Experience Cloud Triggers

-[!UICONTROL Triggers] in Experience Cloud enables you to identify, define, and monitor key consumer behaviors, then generate cross-solution communication to re-engage visitors.
+[!UICONTROL Triggers] in Experience Cloud enables you to identify, define, and monitor key consumer behaviors, then generate cross-application communication to re-engage visitors.

 ## Triggers Overview {#topic_4F21FCE9A64E46E8B6D51F494FA652A7}